Trail Snapshot: Spruce Mountain Hikes Near Larkspur

 - Hike Distance: 1.5 & 4 mile Loop Round Trip

 - Difficulty: Medium

-We rated this as medium in difficulty because of the first segment, which climbs about 400′ in the first mile.
-After that, it’s relatively level.
+We rated this as medium in difficulty because of the first segment, which climbs about 400′ in the space of about a quarter mile.
+After that that trail is relatively level.
 So, we’d put this on the easy side of medium.
 Because of that, this makes a great family hike close to Denver.
 But we’d highly recommend getting on the trail by 9am on the weekends (see the tips below).

 1 – 1.5+ Mile Hike to the Greenland Overlook – (out and back) Take a left where the trail forks and head up to the overlook (about 3/4 mile).
 This is a great first option if you have children with you.
 The views of Pikes Peak may be the best in Douglas County, and you can see how the family is doing and decide whether or not you want to continue on the loop hike.

 2 – 4+ Mile Spruce Mountain Loop Trail – Continue west on the trail making a loop around the top of Spruce Mountain.
 You’ll encounter fantastic views of Eagle Mountain, and the Windy Point overlook.
 Just a quick note that the service road may look like a shortcut back to the trailhead, but it’s not.
 It is an option though if you would like to hike the open meadows between Eagle and Spruce mountains.

 Tips & Resources for Hiking Spruce Mountain Hikes Near Larkspur :